-The Someshwara Temple Mangalore is located at a distance of 13km from Mangalore that is situated beside the Someshwara village.
-This temple is one of the Dwadasha Kshetra of our country.
-And it is because of this temple that the place is called Someshwara.
-This temple is unique in its own way and is visited my thousands every year from all over India.
+Someshwara Temple Mangalore is located at a distance of 13 km from Mangalore and is situated beside the Someshwara village.
+This temple is one of the Dwadasha Kshetras of our country.
+And it is because of this temple that the place is famous as Someshwara.

-The temple has mythical history that speaks of legendary time’s right from Trethayuga of Ramayana times.
-The temple was built as is believed by King Kharasura who worshipped Lord Somanatha.
-He was a relative of Ravaana.
-People also say that the temple was visited by Pandavas who worshipped the Lord.

-But historically speaking it was built by Kings of Alupa Dynasty in 10th century A.D.
+The Someshwara temple has a mythical history that speaks of legendary time’s right from Trethayuga of Ramayana times.
+According to beliefs, King Kharasura who worshipped Lord Somanatha built the temple.
+He was a relative of Ravana.
+But historically speaking, Kings of Alupa Dynasty built the temple in the 10th century A.D.

-The temple was under the Administrative rule of Kadambas of Banavasi, and Choula Kings of Ullala of 12th Centrury A.D.
-The two inscriptions found in the temple says that it was renovated in 15th Century A.D. at the time of Vijayanagara King Immadi Devaraya by Rajaguru Sree Kriyashaktri Devavodeya.
+The temple was under the Administrative rule of Kadambas of Banavasi, and Cholula Kings of Ullala of 12th Century A.D.
+Moreover, the two inscriptions in the temple say that its renovation took place in 15th Century A.D. at the time of Vijayanagara King Immadi Devaraya by Rajaguru Sree Kriyashaktri Devavodeya.

-- A lake near Somanatha temple exists that is called as “Gadha Teertha” and said to have been built by Bhimasena.
+- A lake near Somanatha temple exists that is “Gadha Teertha”.
+Moreover, devotees believe that Bhimasena built it.

-- Two famous stone inscriptions are found on the temple walls.
-One is at the western side Gopura (tower) of the temple another is inscribed on a small stone pillar near Pakashala.
+- Two famous stone inscriptions are there on the temple walls.
+One is at the western side Gopura (tower) of the temple, while another is present on a small stone pillar near Pakashala.

 - The first inscription numbered 467 has got 25 lines and said to be written on Monday the Chandrasuddha Padya of Dondhibi Samvatsara i.e., on April 1, 1443 AD.

 - The second stone inscription numbered 468 bears only two links the rest of which is completely perished.
 The two links read as: